 We conceptualized, developed, and launched 49thShelf.com as one of the most innovative and ambitious collaborative platforms for Canadian books in the history of the industry.
 We have been actively engaged on the project since its inception in 2009 and continue to lead its development and operations today.
 Our work on this landmark platform keeps us in close contact with a wide range of issues shaping the Canadian publishing industry today: shifting retail channels, the changing nature of book discovery, bibliographic data and the inner workings of the Canadian and international supply chains, the print-to-digital shift, changes in reading and buyer behaviour, and many other aspects of the contemporary Canadian book marketplace.

 ICEF Monitor is the leading market intelligence resource for international educators and stakeholders across the world.
 International education is among the leading export sectors for major economies such as Canada, Australia, and New Zealand, and a catalyst for the development of global social, community, political, and business links.

 The site delivers industry news, market intelligence, research, interviews, videos, presentation files, infographics, best practice tips and trends—all with a firm focus on international student recruitment.

-We dreamed up, developed, and launched ICEF Monitor and today serve as its editors, providing original content nearly every day on market trends, established and emerging world markets, best practices, and marketing strategy for international recruitment for a subscriber base of more than 30,000 readers worldwide.
+We dreamed up, developed, and launched ICEF Monitor and today serve as its editors, providing original content nearly every day on market trends, established and emerging world markets, best practices, and marketing strategy for international recruitment for a subscriber base of more than 42,000 industry leaders worldwide.